distributed-assertions/distributed-assertions.github.io/docs/dispatch.md

 Run `dispatch get <cid> <directory-path>` to retrieve a DAMF object starting from its `cid` and construct the corresponding standard output which contains the full DAG. `<directory-path>` refers to the container directory for the resulting output file.

+:warning: Make sure that the gateway is set as described in the [set-gateway](#set-gateway) command section.

+:information_source: Note that if the `ipfs daemon` is deactivated, the retrieval process will be successful in case the full DAG is present locally (if it was previously retrieved for example).
+If there were missing links, the gateway will be used.
+If the `ipfs daemon` is activated, the gateway will be used if the local daemon fails to retrieve the full DAG within [TODO] a specified time range.

 ### Trust Analysis

 #### lookup